AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/image-sets.md

 To edit Image Sets, see [editing Image Sets.](#editing-image-sets) In addition, you can view and edit [Image Set properties](/help/assets/manage-digital-assets.md#editing-properties).

-If you have issues creating sets, see Images and Sets in [Troubleshooting Dynamic Media - Scene7 mode](/help/assets/dynamic-media/troubleshoot-dms7.md#images-and-sets).
+If you have issues creating sets, see Images and Sets in [Troubleshooting Dynamic Media](/help/assets/dynamic-media/troubleshoot-dm.md#images-and-sets).

 ## Uploading Assets in Image Sets {#uploading-assets-in-image-sets}